Records show fervent Trump fans fueled US Capitol takeover

 Capitol Breach-Who Was ThereFILE - In this Wednesday, Jan.
 6, 2021 file photo supporters of President Donald Trump are confronted by U.S. Capitol Police officers outside the Senate Chamber inside the Capitol in Washington.
 Jacob Anthony Chansley, the Arizona man with the painted face and wearing a horned, fur hat, was taken into custody Saturday, Jan.
 9, 2021 and charged with counts that include violent entry and disorderly conduct on Capitol grounds.
 (AP Photo/Manuel Balce Ceneta, file)

+WASHINGTON (AP) — They came from across America, summoned by President Donald Trump to march on Washington in support of his false claim that the November election was stolen and to stop the congressional certification of Democrat Joe Biden as the victor.

+“Big protest in D.C. on January 6th,” Trump tweeted a week before Christmas.
+“Be there, will be wild!”

-WASHINGTON (AP) — The insurrectionist mob that stormed the U.S. Capitol at the president’s behest last week was overwhelmingly made up of longtime Trump supporters, including Republican Party officials, GOP political donors, far-right militants, white supremacists, and adherents of the QAnon myth that the government is secretly controlled by a cabal of Satan-worshiping pedophile cannibals.
+The insurrectionist mob that showed up at the president’s behest and stormed the U.S. Capitol was overwhelmingly made up of longtime Trump supporters, including Republican Party officials, GOP political donors, far-right militants, white supremacists, members of the military and adherents of the QAnon myth that the government is secretly controlled by a cabal of Satan-worshiping pedophile cannibals.
 Records show that some were heavily armed and included convicted criminals, such as a Florida man recently released from prison for attempted murder.

 The Associated Press reviewed social media posts, voter registrations, court files and other public records for more than 120 people either facing criminal charges related to the Jan.
 6 unrest or who, going maskless amid the pandemic, were later identified through photographs and videos taken during the melee.